We have all seen the television commercials that advertise a product where the premise is completely unrelated to the product itself.

 I’m sure you can think of several other commercials like these and you remember them clearly too, right?

-Besides television commercials have you seen or heard other advertisements that unrelated but appealing tactics to promote their products or business?
+What other advertisements that utilize unrelated themes but appealing tactics to promote their products or business?